Frequently Asked Questions about the Saratoga Racetrack

 Each summer the Saratoga Race Course hosts family fun and special events.
 Racing dates like Opening Day, Travers, Closing Day etc. are usually announced by late February, while special event dates and details, like the Hat Day and Fabulous Fillies Day etc, aren't announced until mid to late June.
 Please Note: our pages will be updated as soon as information is released.

 Steeplechase races incorporate obstacles and fence jumping, rather than traditional flat horse racing.
 The Steeplechase races happen every Wednesday and Thursday at Saratoga Race Course during the meet.
 View the steeplechasing schedule for Saratoga here >>

-- The luxury suites.
+- Luxury Suites.
 The luxury suites offer the ultimate level of comfort and privacy in Saratoga Race Course.
 These climate-controlled units offer intimate views of the racing action and are ideal for corporate or social entertaining.
 They're positioned at the Clubhouse turn, and-being glass-enclosed-it feels like the horses are running so close that you can touch them.
 Luxury suites feature private betting windows, monitors, restrooms, theater style seating, dining/bar options and a rooftop observation deck.
 NYRA's Group Sales team has created wonderful menu options for you and your colleagues, family or friends.
 These suites are available for groups of 62 maximum, but some individual seats may be available, depending on the day.
-Individual seats cost between $50 and $350.
+Individual seats cost between $105 and $390.
 Day and week of event determines cost of individual seats.
-For more information contact Group Sales at 844-NYRA-TIX. ('site: www.nyragroupsales.com) Prices and availability may vary.
+For more information contact Group Sales at 844-NYRA-TIX. (site: www.nyragroupsales.com) Prices and availability may vary.

 Yes, there is FREE Wi-Fi at the track